 Katie Arthur is a PhD student in English at King’s researching the relationship between queerness and obscenity in the works of William Burroughs and John Waters.

-Continue reading ‘They were heady days’: Reflections on cruising, theory, and Queer@Kings
+Continue reading ‘They were heady days’: Cruising, theory, and Queer@Kings →